linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 You can also click **Cancel** to cancel the operation.

-Description of icons contained in the prompt information for repeating and non-repeating events when deleting a event is listed as below.
+Description of icons contained in the prompt information for repeating and non-repeating events when deleting an event is listed as below.

 | Icon                     | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |